Sharp, bright, and fast to make, this lime-pickled medley adds clean acidity, crunch, and heat to tacos, eggs, bowls, and grilled dishes.

 Leftover Strategy

 Store refrigerated in an airtight container for up to 5 days.
-Use the pickled vegetables as needed, then spoon the leftover lime juice into vinaigrettes, marinades, or grain bowls.
+Use the pickled vegetables as a sharp side for sandwiches, rice bowls, roasted meats, or snack plates.

 Make It Yours